aa-ryan/18MAT41_ppt/README.md

 * (2D)square PCA a variant of PCA with better performance, is used for feature dimension reduction and similarity computation.

-* Principal Component Analysis (PCA) is a well-known feature extraction and data representation technique how- ever for 2D images it has one serious drawback, 2D image matrix have to be previously transformed to 1D vector by columns or rows concatenation.
+* Principal Component Analysis (PCA) is a well-known feature extraction and data representation technique however for 2D images it has one serious drawback, 2D image matrix have to be previously transformed to 1D vector by columns or rows concatenation.
 This type of concatenation into 1D vector often leads to a high-dimensional vector space, where it is difficult to evaluate covariance matrix accurately due to its large size and relatively small number of training samples.

 * Resulting conformal maps are rasterized.